JujuAdams/Scribble/latest/scribble-methods.md

 |`x` |real    |x position in the room to draw at|
 |`y` |real    |y position in the room to draw at|

 Draws your text!
 This function will automatically build the required text model if required.
-For very large amounts of text this may cause a slight hiccup in your framerate - to avoid this, split your text into smaller pieces or manually call the [`.build()`](scribble()-Methods#buildfreeze) method during a loading screen etc.
+For very large amounts of text this may cause a slight hiccup in your framerate - to avoid this, split your text into smaller pieces or manually call the [`.build()`](scribble-methods?id=buildfreeze) method during a loading screen etc.

 &nbsp;